How To Create Repository In Bitbucket Using Git Bash

 This comment has been minimized.

 This method is only moving the master branch.
-I would urge you to use the github built in Import Repository tool.
+I would urge you to use the github built in

-git remote -v to print the current settings
+to print the current settings

-git remote set-url origin git@github.com:username/repo-name.git to change origin to the new url (ssh style url shown here, use the https style like above if that is what you prefer.)
+to change origin to the new url (ssh style url shown here, use the https style like above if that is what you prefer.)then after that you can optionally add the old remote if you have a need.

-The problem with doing a remote rename is that any local branches tracking origin will then track bitbucket which may or may not be desirable.
-Then once you do remote rm the local branches are left with no remote tracking branch, again this may or may not be desirable.
+is that any local branches tracking origin will then track bitbucket which may or may not be desirable.
+Then once you doremote rm

 This is absolutely the right approach.
 Worked like a charm - cheers!